YB20/Ticket-Managment/README.md

 ## Conclusion

 This application demonstrates a full-stack approach to ticket management with a focus on CRUD operations, responsive design, and professional code structure.
-Feel free to customize it for your own needs.